Why A Christian Simply Cannot Support Abortion

 “Then God said, “Let Us make man in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth, and over every creeping thing that creeps on the earth.””- Genesis 1:26

 Humans are completely unique as God’s creation compared to other created beings like the animals.
-Like God, we are moral beings, like God, we can reason and experience anger, joy, love, kindness, compassion and a whole host of qualities distinct from animals.
+Like God, we are moral beings.
+Like God, we can reason and experience anger, joy, love, kindness, compassion and a whole host of qualities distinct from animals.
 We have the ability to comprehend complex laws of physics and mathematics that govern the world in which we live.
 We can put those intrinsic and objective rules and laws into use for our benefit.
-We are God’s crowning achievement in creation and we were originally meant to be His representative to have dominion over this creation of His (earth).
+We are God’s crowning achievement in creation and we were originally meant to be His “vice regents” to have dominion over this creation of His (earth).
 Humans were given the command by God to “Be fruitful and multiply, and fill the earth, and subdue it; and rule over the fish of the sea and over the birds of the sky and over every living thing that moves on the earth” -Gen. 1:28.
-God’s design for human reproduction was not to copy how He made the first man and woman (man from the dust of the earth, Gen. 2:7; woman from man’s rib, Gen. 2:22), but through sexual intercourse of a husband and wife, with the result of conception and birth of a human in the womb of a woman.
+God’s design for human reproduction was not to copy how He made the first man and woman (man from the dust of the earth, Gen. 2:7; woman from man’s rib, Gen. 2:22), but through sexual intercourse of a husband and wife, with the result of conception and birth of a human from the womb of a woman.
 The moment a sperm fertilizes an egg (assuming the result is implantation to the uterine lining), a 14-18 year process of growth and development begins to occur (up to 20’s for the immune system to mature and 30 years for the brain to fully mature).
-In this country, it is legal to murder a human made in God’s image at the most vulnerable stage of growth and development (the first 9 months).This is not only heartbreaking, but incredibly evil.
-Murder (an unjust killing) of another image bearer of God is among the worst offenses one can commit against fellow man or against God.
-It is so severe, that the punishment for such a sin is the death penalty.
+In this country, it is legal to intentionally kill a human made in God’s image at the most vulnerable stage of growth and development; the first 9 months (the very stage we’ve established biblical precedence of personhood).This is not only heartbreaking, but incredibly evil.
+Murder (an unjust killing) of another image bearer of God is among the worst offenses one can commit against their fellow man or against God.
+It is so severe, that God prescribes the death penalty as the just civil punishment.

 “Whoever sheds man’s blood, By man his blood shall be shed, For in the image of God He made man.”-Gen. 9:6